Tori (EP)

 Tori is the fourth extended play by American musician Tori Kelly.
 It was released on July 28, 2023, through Epic Records and Beautiful Mind Records as her first release under the recording contract.
 The EP spawned three singles: "Missin U", "Cut", and "Young Gun."
 It marks her first release in three years, after her Christmas album A Tori Kelly Christmas (2020).
 All of the songs on the EP would appear on Kelly’s fifth studio album of the same name.

-Background and development
+Background and release

 In 2020, Kelly released a Christmas album, A Tori Kelly Christmas.
 In March 2023, it was announced that Kelly signed a recording contract with Epic Records.

-Release

-Five days prior to the release, Kelly was hospitalized at Cedars-Sinai Medical Center after collapsing at a restaurant in Los Angeles, due to blood clots that had been found around vital organs in her body.
+Five days prior to the EP's release, Kelly was hospitalized at Cedars-Sinai Medical Center after collapsing at a restaurant in Los Angeles, due to blood clots that had been found around vital organs in her body.
 In a statement posted on her social media, Kelly mentioned that she had to prioritize her health but the release of her EP still went on as scheduled.